 Remarkably, the FBI did not record the precise location of the money find spot.
 For decades researches had not been certain as to the location of the precise money find spot.
 However, much work had been done by the Cooper Research Team to pinpoint a money find spot that was within 120 feet or so of the precise spot.

-With that in mind, as I reviewed the Cooper Research Team data, old footage from 1980 taken during the FBI search of Tena Bar, contemporary images of the area—which now looks very different primarily because of beach erosion, and personally walked and analyzed Tena Bar I determined that I could in fact pinpoint the precise location of the money find likely within 10 feet.
+With that in mind, as I reviewed the Cooper Research Team data, old footage from 1980 taken during the FBI search of Tena Bar, contemporary images of the area—which now looks very different primarily because of beach erosion—and personally walked and analyzed Tena Bar, I determined that I could pinpoint the precise location of the money find, likely within 10 feet.
 This location is 45.718579, -122.759436.
 In fact, today the precise location of the money find is approximately 10 feet offshore and suspended in the air approximately seven feet above the surface of the Columbia River under normal conditions.
 (NOTE: These GPS coordinates were derived by locating the spot on Google Earth utilizing my iPhone after leaving the area.)

 Image 1 above is a satellite image of Tena Bar taken September 29, 1979 approximately 4½ months before the money was discovered.

 Image 2 is the same as Image 1 but modified to illustrate a few points.
 First, the dark blue $ symbol denotes the spot where the money is buried but yet-to-be discovered.
 Second, the series of dark blue dots denotes an angled dirt road that no longer exists but is prominent and recognizable in much of the 1980 footage of the area.
 Thirdly, the series of red dots is used to denote a small dirt road (not visible in this satellite image) that partially exists today and is quite prominent in the 1980 footage.
 This road was used to access Tena Bar by the FBI during their 1980 search.